ksahlin/GetDistr/README.md

 #### "assemblymodule"

-This module is already pretty mature and consists of several modules.
-The module will generate lots of statistics and plost from the aligned reads of a read pair library <em>read pair s are assumed to be aligned in fr orientation!</em>.
-Is assumes paired reads are aligned to ether a reference genome (calling variants), or an genome assembly (calling misassemblies, sort of..).
+Is really a lightweight program consisting of several modules (name change under consideration).
+The program will generate lots of statistics and plost from the aligned reads of a read pair library <em>read pairs are assumed to be aligned in fr orientation!</em>.
+The program assumes paired reads are aligned to ether a reference genome (calling variants), or an genome assembly (calling misassemblies, sort of..).

 	$ cd <path to GetDistr>/getdistr/assemblymodule/
 	$ python main.py -h